 THE ORIGINS OF THE BRADFORD PEAR

-Bradford pears were developed as a variant of the Pyrus calleryana, or Callery pear, a species of pear tree native to China and Vietnam.
-Callery pears are an aggressive, invasive species.
-In wild areas, they tend to dominate the landscape, forming dense thickets.
-They also produce three-inch thorns, making them ill-suited for the typical urban/suburban landscape.
+Bradford pears were developed as a variant of Pyrus calleryana, or Callery pear, a species of pear tree native to China and Vietnam.
+The Callery pear is an aggressive, invasive species.
+In wild areas, it tends to dominate the landscape, forming dense thickets.
+It also produces three-inch thorns, making it ill-suited for the typical urban/suburban landscape.

 Close-up of a Callery pear blooming in spring/Photo: shutterstock.com

 The Bradford pear, on the other hand, was selectively bred to grow to just 15 – 25-feet tall.
 Impervious to a host of insects and diseases, it produces sterile fruits, meaning it can’t self-pollinate.
 These qualities, along with an extended bloom period, has made it, until recently, the perfect landscape choice for schools, parks and suburban gardens.

 Here’s the problem.
 While Bradford pears can’t self-pollinate, that doesn’t mean they can’t cross-pollinate with other non-sterile Callery pears.
 And they’ve been doing so insatiably.
 These are the crossbreeds we see overrunning our landscape.
 What’s more, they’re producing masses of viable seeds that are being dispersed by birds, wind and small animals.